microbiomeDB/MicrobiomeDB/README.md

 ```

 ## Usage
-This package is intended to be used to explore the curated datasets from MicrobiomeDB.org, as well as your own datasets.
+This package is intended to be used to explore the curated datasets from MicrobiomeDB.org, as well as (coming soon!) your own datasets.
 It comes pre-packaged with the same functions used to power the analysis tools from the website.
-It also contains functions to facilitate easily transforming data between our custom objects, phyloseq objects, and .biom files that you can upload to the website.
+Functions to facilitate easily transforming data between our custom objects, phyloseq objects, TreeSummarizedExperiment objects and .biom files are in development.

 This package is paired with a dedicated data package called micribomeData which includes a number of pre-built `MbioDataset` objects representing the curated data from the MicrobiomeDB.org website.
 You can see their names like: